-Lax O’Sullivan Scott Lisus LLP is a premier independent litigation practice.
+Lax O’Sullivan Lisus Gottlieb LLP is a premier independent litigation practice.
 We conduct high profile, complex litigation creatively and efficiently.
 The firm’s counsel practice is headed by some of Canada’s leading commercial litigators.
 The partners have extensive litigation experience.
 Each has earned a reputation for excellence in advocacy and for innovative strategies, not only in successfully litigating and resolving disputes, but in avoiding them as well.

 The firm provides litigation and counsel services involving a wide range of disputes before all levels of court in Ontario and Canada, administrative tribunals, and arbitration panels.
-The core of the firm’s litigation practice is significant civil and commercial litigation involving private and public businesses, financial institutions, and regulatory bodies.
+The core of the firm’s practice is significant civil and commercial litigation involving private and public businesses, financial institutions, and regulatory bodies.
 The firm also acts regularly as counsel in administrative proceedings, class actions, employment disputes, insolvency litigation, public law and constitutional issues, franchise issues, libel and slander actions, and health law litigation.
 The firm’s clients are based in Canada, the United States, and elsewhere.

 Partner profiles are as follows: